lopezdsr/sql-query/sqlref/sql_functions.md

 ## std
 {: #std}

-std(expr) - Returns the sample standard deviation calculated from values of a group.
+std(expr) - Returns the sample standard deviation that is calculated from values of a group.

 ## stddev
 {: #stddev}

-stddev(expr) - Returns the sample standard deviation calculated from values of a group.
+stddev(expr) - Returns the sample standard deviation that is calculated from values of a group.

 ## stddev_pop
 {: #stddev_pop}

-stddev_pop(expr) - Returns the population standard deviation calculated from values of a group.
+stddev_pop(expr) - Returns the population standard deviation that is calculated from values of a group.

 ## stddev_samp
 {: #stddev_samp}

-stddev_samp(expr) - Returns the sample standard deviation calculated from values of a group.
+stddev_samp(expr) - Returns the sample standard deviation that is calculated from values of a group.

 ## str_to_map
 {: #str_to_map}

-str_to_map(text[, pairDelim[, keyValueDelim]]) - Creates a map after splitting the text into key/value pairs using delimiters.
+str_to_map(text[, pairDelim[, keyValueDelim]]) - Creates a map after splitting the text into key/value pairs by using delimiters.
 Default delimiters are ',' for <code>pairDelim</code> and ':' for <code>keyValueDelim</code>.

 **Example of an SQL function usage fragment:**